Error-331/code_tests/docs/bible/links.md

 Deepening Friendship - March 30 (be intentional in deepening your relationship with God; It is an ever-deepening relationship with his Spirit where he encourages us in his comforting love, instructs us in his wisdom, and reveals the power of his perspective; Be intentional in deepening your relationship with God);

+Like Mighty Waters - March 31 (Psalm 36:6 KJV; Even so, as I perceive glimpses of your glory, expand my wonder and trust; I am but a small part in the larger whole of creation, and that brings me peace, clarity, and relief);

 ## Misc

 Христос и Крест (Франко);